 A: I learned to dissect failures.
-This way a failure is not just a failure but useful information.
-And by looking carefully into information, I got more reliable self evaluation and can adjust my goals accordingly.
+This way, a failure is not just a failure but useful information.
+And by looking carefully into the information, I got a more reliable self-evaluation and can adjust my goals accordingly.

 Q: Who are the climbers that inspire you the most, and why?

-A: Mostly any bad ass trad/alpine female climbers, because I am just that. and there’re not many role models out there.
+A: Mostly any badass trad/alpine female climbers because I am just that.
+There’re not many role models out there.

 Q: What is your favorite climbing location, and why?